 What is Inflammatory Bowel Disease?

 Inflammatory bowel disease, or IBD, is a term used for a group of conditions characterized by chronic inflammation of the gastrointestinal (GI) tract.
 The two most common types are Crohn’s disease and ulcerative colitis.
-These conditions can cause inflammation of the GI tract from the mouth, through the stomach and intestines all the way down to the anus.
-They also cause symptoms that can be painful and disruptive such as diarrhea, weight loss and rectal bleeding (x).
+These conditions can cause inflammation of your GI tract from the mouth, stomach, and intestines down to the anus.
+They also cause symptoms that can be painful and disruptive, such as diarrhea, weight loss and rectal bleeding. (x)

-IBD results from an autoimmune response in the body.
-This means that the immune system attacks the body’s own healthy cells, eventually damaging organs.
-In this case, the GI tract is affected.
+IBD results from an autoimmune response in your body.
+It means that the immune system attacks the body’s own healthy cells, eventually damaging organs.
+Here, it adversely affects the GI tract.

-IBD is sometimes confused with irritable bowel syndrome (IBS).
-While symptoms may overlap between the two conditions, there is a difference.
-With IBS, no actual damage to the GI tract can be identified, unlike IBD.
-In other words, IBS is considered a “functional” disease while IBD is “structural” (x).
+You might confuse IBD with irritable bowel syndrome (IBS).
+While symptoms may overlap between the two conditions, there is a difference, but confusion sometimes happens.
+With IBS, no actual damage to the GI tract happens, unlike IBD.
+In other words, IBS is a “functional” disease, while IBD is “structural” disease. (x)

-This condition has no cure, but can be managed through lifestyle habits, medication and/or dietary supplements.
+As a chronic condition, it has no cure, but you can manage it through lifestyle habits, medication and dietary supplements.

 Inflammatory Bowel Disease Symptoms